PyeongChang 2018 Winter Olympics medal count

 For a current tally of all the medals, check out our live tracker right here.

-Come back tomorrow for an updated look at who finished on the podium after day four.
+Come back tomorrow for an updated look at who finished on the podium.